The Pro Tour organisers release stage profiles gradually. As soon as they are available, we will post them below.

 Stage 11: Albertville – La Rosière Espace San Bernardo.
 108km.

 Stage 11 isn’t particularly long, but makes up for it with a lot of climbing – an overall 4,200m vertical gain.
-It also sees the Tour’s first ascent of the 1,748m Col du Pré which follows a warm up on the similarly lofty Montée de Bisoune.
-Some of us will no doubt slow down to admire the sparkling lake at the next summit, the Cormet de Roselend.
+It also sees the Tour’s first ascent of the 1,748m Col du Pré which follows a warm up on the similarly lofty Montée de Bisanne.
+Some of us will no doubt slow down to admire the sparkling lake before the next summit, the Cormet de Roselend.
 It’s overlooked by the Roselend Chapel – all that remains of the village that was submerged when the hydroelectric dam was built in 1960.
-We’ll descend carefully, mindful of Johan Bruyneel’s 1996 crash that saw him flying off a rainy hairpin into a ravine (he climbed out of it, got back on his bike and finished the stage, in case you were worried), and then it’s one more long (but mercifully shallow) haul up the Col de Petit Saint Bernard to La Rosière.
+We’ll then descend carefully, mindful of Johan Bruyneel’s 1996 crash that saw him flying off a rainy hairpin into a ravine (he climbed out of it, got back on his bike and finished the stage, in case you were worried), and then it’s one more long (but mercifully shallow) haul up the Col de Petit Saint Bernard to La Rosière.

 Le Loop Practicalities: Start: Albertville hotel.
 Finish: La Rosiere Hotel